Sources and Channels — How Picasi Collects Data

 A source is the company or organization itself—for example, Muster Inc. The source represents who you are monitoring.

-Why this separation?
+Why this distinction?

 You can also disable individual channels without deleting the entire source.
 If Muster AG’s YouTube channel no longer produces relevant content, you can disable it—LinkedIn and RSS will continue to work.